 I forgot to mention the part about reading it in one sitting.
 It's very lengthy and will most likely overload your systems if you try to read more than one chapter at a time.
 Find a chapter that interests you, read it and come back for more later.

 What happened: I was randomly assaulted from behind in June of 2011.
 I was knocked unconscious for an unknown amount of time (less than 30 minutes) and have no memory of the event.
 CT scan showed contusion and hematoma of the left frontal lobe.
 I spent 3 days in the hospital.
 Diagnosed with Post-Concussion Syndrome in September 2011.
-Currently have Medicaid and SSI.
+Currently have Medicaid, Medicare and SSI.

 Slowly but surely regaining my life back.